microsoft/cobalt/docs/4_TEMPLATE_TESTING.md

 ## 4.1 Overview

-Because we haven't introduced the concept of what it means to test a Cobalt Infrastructure Template, on two separate occasions we set you up to get away with deploying infrastructure without any mention of creating or running tests.
-You deployed infrastructure by running a CIT you built yourself with guidance from the [Cobalt Templating From Scratch](./3_NEW_TEMPLATE.md) walkthrough.
-You also deployed infrastructure using the [*Azure Hello World CIT*](../infra/templates/az-hello-world/README.md "AZ Hello World - Cobalt Infrastructure Template") from the [Quickstart Guide](./2_QUICK_START_GUIDE.md).
+Previously, to keep things simple, our walkthroughs set you up to deploy infrastructure without creating or running tests.
+Using the guidance from our [Cobalt Templating From Scratch](./3_NEW_TEMPLATE.md) walkthrough, you deployed infrastructure by running a CIT you built yourself.
+Using the [Quickstart Guide](./2_QUICK_START_GUIDE.md) you deployed infrastructure by running our [*Azure Hello World CIT*](../infra/templates/az-hello-world/README.md "AZ Hello World - Cobalt Infrastructure Template").

 Simply put, you've had two experiences with the Cobalt Developer Workflow (i.e. create/choose a template ---> init ---> select workspace ---> plan ---> apply ---> destroy) that did not include testing.
-Let's further build on what you know so far by surfacing the approach Cobalt has taken to infrastructure testing and how that will impact the Cobalt Developer Workflow.
+However, we strongly encourage testing as a part of your dev worklflow.
+The reason is ...

 > *Have yet to create a Cobalt Infrastructure Template or CIT (/kɪt/) of your own?
 Design and create your first infrastructure template with Cobalt by completing our [Cobalt Templating From Scratch](./3_NEW_TEMPLATE.md) walkthrough.*